Studies

 Office for Persons with Disabilities is an institution whose aim is to help and support people with disabilities, both students in the pursuit of their studies and employees of the university.
 Office for Persons with Disabilities can be addressed by anyone who, due to his/her disability, experiences inferior treatment or faces barriers in the course of studying or undertaking other important activities necessary for the proper functioning at the University.

-Medical care under the NFZ insurance
+Medical care and health insurance

 University of Warsaw students and employees can use the healthcare provided by the CenterMed academic clinic free of charge.
-Details on signing up for medical consultations and using services are included in these document STUDENCI – ZASADY LECZENIA NFZ.
-For help please contact the Head of Studies in English.

-Centre for Disputes and Conflict Resolution at the Faculty of Law and Administration UW
+Center for Dispute and Conflict Resolution at the Faculty of Law and Administration at the University of Warsaw

 Overview